 - a.
 When the need for administration of medicines during school hours has been confirmed by the school nurse/health assistant (or the school administration); - b.
 After the first dose of any medication has been given at home; - c.
-When the parent/guardian provides and transports the medication to and from school and the medication is given directly to the school nurse/health assistant or a senior member of the school administration; - d.
-When there is a licensed health care provider's written order signed by the parent/guardian requesting the school administer the medication or to permit the student to self-administer the medication;
+When the parent/guardian provides and transports the medication to and from school and the medication is given directly to the school nurse/health assistant or a senior member of the school administration: - d.
+When there is a licensed health care provider's written order signed by the parent/guardian requesting the school administer the medication or to permit the student to self-administer the medication; - e.

-- e.
 When the medication is brought to the school in its original container stating the name of the student, the dosage and method of administration prescribed by a licensed health-care provider.
 It is the parent's or guardian's responsibility to notify the school of any changes to the original prescription.
 The new prescription must also be brought to the school in the original container as stated above; - f.
-When the appropriate medication authorization form (Appendix F-6) has been completed, signed by the parent/guardian and accompanies the medication. - g.
-For any medication, parents must document the number of tablets or dosages to be secured for administration by authorized school personnel.
+When the appropriate medication authorization form (Appendix F-6) has been completed, signed by the parent/guardian and accompanies the medication; - g.
+For any medication, parents must document the number of tablets or dosages to be

+- secured for administration by authorized school personnel.
 If tablets are to be divided, the parent or guardian is responsible for dividing the tablets in order to achieve their child's proper dosage. - h.
 Herbal and homeopathic medications will not be given in Diocesan schools without written authorization by a LHCP that shall include desired and adverse effects.
 Protein supplements will not be administered unless directly requested by a physician with a health treatment plan. - i.
-Under no circumstances are medications to be shared with other students. - j.
-Picc Lines, Heparin/Saline Locks, and Central Venous Lines may be present in students with specialized health care needs.
-Dressing changes, heparin flushes, and other medication administration via these lines are to be done at home and should not be done at school.
+Students should not attend school while taking prescribed Schedule II narcotics (e.g. Percocet, oxycodone, hydromorphone) for any legitimate reason.
+If a student needs a Schedule II narcotic analgesic they shall remain home until they are able to control pain with OTC medications. - j.
+Benzodiazepines (e.g. klonopin, Ativan, diazepam) prescribed as needed (prn), should not be administered in any school setting.
+This does not apply to students diagnosed with a seizure disorder.